Lens Heritage/Carl Zeiss

 What people love

-• Near-total absence of distortion — straight lines render nearly straight all the way to the outer corners, ideal for architecture and composition
+• Extremely low distortion for a superwide — straight lines stay straight to the corners, making architecture and landscape composition trustworthy and easy.

 What people dislike